-Arlington’s Behavioral Health Docket (BHD) application has been completed and submitted to the Supreme Court of Virginia for evaluation.
+Arlington’s new Behavioral Health Docket (BHD) has now been approved by the state of Virginia.

 This Behavioral Health Docket aims to identify individuals experiencing Serious Mental Illness/Developmental Disabilities/Dual Diagnosis (SMI/DD/DD) symptoms who become involved in the criminal justice system.
 The goal is to quickly identify those individuals for referral and eligibility screening for participation in the BHD.

 What is a Behavioral Health Docket?

 - Virginia allows specialized dockets within the existing structure of the circuit and district court systems that offer Judicial monitoring of intensive treatment; supervision; and remediation integral to case disposition.